STEP: A Unified Spiking Transformer Evaluation Platform for Fair and Reproducible Benchmarking: Future Work

 \section{Future Work}

-While recent advances in Spiking Transformers have primarily focused on improving task performance, our findings suggest that directly transplanting ANN modules—such as attention and convolution—may overlook the unique computational principles of SNNs.
-Future efforts should shift beyond performance-centric adaptation and draw inspiration from neuroscience.
-Promising directions include biologically grounded mechanisms such as dendritic computation, spike-timing-dependent plasticity (STDP), and temporal coding.
-These ideas could lead to the development of spike-native architectures that are not only energy-efficient and robust, but also more interpretable and aligned with neuromorphic hardware.
+While recent progress in Spiking Transformers has mainly aimed to boost task performance, our results indicate that directly transplanting ANN modules like attention or convolution overlooks key SNN principles.
+Future work should move beyond performance-oriented adaptation and draw from neuroscience, exploring mechanisms such as dendritic computation, STDP, and temporal coding to design spike-native architectures that are more efficient, robust, and interpretable.